thavinb/AmpRecon/README.md

 - `irods_path`: full path to iRODS location for the required `.cram` files (e.g.: `/seq/illumina/runs/38/12345/lane2/plex1/12345_2#1.cram`).

 - `partner_sample_id`: (alternative) name allocated to the sample.
-This will be part of the metadata to be added to the final GRC files.
+This will be part of the metadata to be added to the final GRC file.

 - `collection_date`: sample collection date.
-This will be part of the metadata to be added to the final GRC files.
+This will be part of the metadata to be added to the final GRC file.

 - `collection_location`: name of the specific collection location within the country to which the sample belongs.
-This will be part of the metadata to be added to the final GRC files.
+This will be part of the metadata to be added to the final GRC file.

 - `collection_country`: name of country the sample was collected in.
-This will be part of the metadata to be added to the final GRC files.
+This will be part of the metadata to be added to the final GRC file.

 - `study`: full study ID of the sample.
-This will be part of the metadata to be added to the final GRC files.
+This will be part of the metadata to be added to the final GRC file.

 The iRODS mainfest can have more columns in any order, but these are the only ones which will be considered.
 The pipeline builds and uses an "internal id" as follows: `<cram_filename>_<sample_id>_<primer_panel>`.
 The pipeline will check to make sure that any combination of these values in the manifest is unique.
 If not, the pipeline will throw an error and stop running.